shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- Notifications should appear in Latest Notifications first order.
 - Return proper error message on Register screen for user that already exists.
 - Redirect user from Registration page to Login after successful register.
 - User Profiles with editable about section.